Gopesh111/Agentic-AI-LangGraph/README.md

 Standard LLMs are highly susceptible to prompt injection and jailbreak attacks (e.g., "Ignore all previous instructions...").
 Relying purely on system prompts to protect internal logic or external databases is not a viable security strategy.

 To secure the system, I engineered an Input Guardrail node acting as a firewall at the entry point of the LangGraph workflow.
 Before the primary reasoning agent processes the input, a lightweight classifier evaluates the prompt for malicious intent, role-play bypasses, or system extraction attempts.
 If an attack is detected, the graph's conditional edges trip a circuit breaker, immediately halting execution and dropping the request.
 This isolation ensures the core agent and connected tools are never exposed to hostile payloads.

+### Topic 24: Event-Driven Agents (Webhook Triggers)

+Chat-based interfaces are useful, but they limit the potential of automated workflows.
+If an AI agent requires a user to manually copy and paste GitHub issues, Jira tickets, or log files into a chat window, the process is still dependent on human intervention.

+To address this, I decoupled the LangGraph workflow from the conversational interface and exposed its entry point through a FastAPI webhook.
+This allows the workflow to be triggered directly by external events instead of waiting for user prompts.

+When an event occurs (e.g., a GitHub issue creation or Jira ticket update), the webhook receives the payload, validates it, and starts the LangGraph workflow.
+The agent then processes the event, generates an analysis or draft response, and routes the result to the next step.
+For higher-risk actions, an optional human review stage can be introduced before execution.

+This architecture transforms the agent from a standalone chat application into an event-driven backend workflow capable of responding automatically to real-world system events.

 ---